duck-bongos/duck-bongos.github.io/athletics.md

 - _Left_: Took 9th out of 142 Men's teams - paid for the whole weekend!
 - _Center_: Got featured on some blog, that was cool.
-- _Right_: Earned my best fininsh back home in Cincinnati of 2nd.
+- _Right_: Earned my best finish back home in Cincinnati of 2nd.

 ### Animal Flow
 Easily my favorite workouts ever - [bear crawls, bunny hops, crab walks](https://www.youtube.com/shorts/wsxZV2z9jwg) - move like an animal & put it all together!
 It was such a shame when I hurt myself doing them last year.
 Excited to get back.